wagtail/wagtail-localize/docs/tutorial/3-content.md

 !!! note "Stopping translation mode"

-    If you would like to make significant changes to the translation, you can strop the translation mode by clicking the "Stop translation" action in the action menu at the bottom:
+    If you would like to make significant changes to the translation, you can strop the translation mode by clicking the "Stop Synced translation" action in the action menu at the bottom:

     ![Stop translation button in action menu](/_static/tutorial/wagtail-stop-translation.png)